carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 >
 > As always you can run `conda search --help` to learn about available options.
 {: .callout}

+> ## Discussion
+>
+> What are some of the _potential_ benefits of specifying versions of each package, what
+> are some of the _potential_ drawbacks.
+>
+> > ## Solution
+> > Specifying versions exactly helps make it more likely that the exact results of an analysis
+> > will be reproducible e.g. at a later time or on a different computer.
+However, not all versions
+> > of a package will be compatible with all versions of another, so specifying exact versions can
+> > make it harder to add or change packages in the future, limiting reusability e.g. with different
+> > data.
+> >
+> {: .solution}
+{: .challenge}

 You can create a Conda environment and install multiple packages by listing the packages that you wish to install.